AaronRuizMoraUK/DirectX11-Course/README.md

 - Assets only have generic data imported from the files in the Assets folder, they do not include DirectX or Graphics structures.
 For example, `TextureAsset` has a buffer (bytes) with the image imported from file, but it doesn't include a graphics' Texture.
 Another example is `MeshAsset`, it has the list of positions, indices, etc. imported from FBX or GLTF files, but it doesn't include a graphics' Buffer.
 This keeps the assets system nicely decoupled from graphics structures.
 Other classes (for example Renderer's `Object`) will use the assets, load their data and then construct their necessary structures from them.
 - `MeshAsset` imports all meshes from the file and not just the first one.
 - `Camera` just handles view/projection matrices and camera updates, it doesn't include any DirectX or Graphics structure.
 This decouples the camera from graphics.
 Instead, the renderer's scene will get the view/projection matrices from the camera and it's the scene's responsibility to update the constant buffers for the shaders.
+- The main loop calculates the delta time of each frame and uses it to update the camera and the objects.
+This makes the application behave the same independently of the frame rate that it runs.
 - Implemented [Blinn-Phong illumination model](https://en.wikipedia.org/wiki/Blinn%E2%80%93Phong_reflection_model) in Pixel Shader.
 - Implemented [Normal mapping](https://en.wikipedia.org/wiki/Normal_mapping) to provide more detailed surfaces to objects.
+- Applied [Gamma Correction](https://learnopengl.com/Advanced-Lighting/Gamma-Correction) in Pixel Shader for a better quality image due to more accurate lighting calculations in linear space.

-In the last section of the course, when everything is coming together, I made a slightly different design:
+In the last section of the course, where everything is coming together, I made a slightly different design:

 - In order to know what resources the shaders expect and in what slots they should be bound to, the shader compiler gathers reflection data from the shader to provide a `ShaderResourceLayout`.
 - The `Pipeline` class (which has the shaders for each stage: vertex, pixel, etc.) uses the `ShaderResourceLayout` from each shader to create a `PipelineResourceBindings` object.
 The pipeline produces `PipelineResourceBindings` objects which can be filled with resources by slot or by the variable name in the shader.